Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 # Example

-Now, let's examine how these heuristics apply in a more concrete example.
+Let's see how these heuristics apply in a longer code listing.
 Consider the following code that uploads a directory of files to cloud storage (here S3), assigning each file in cloud storage a key derived from recording metadata stored in the first line of each recording file under the following format: